Your Ultimate Guide to Income Tax Rates and Personal Allowances

 Personal allowance is the amount of income an individual in the UK can earn tax-free each tax year.

-For the 2024/25 tax year, the standard personal allowance is £12,570.
-It’s gradually reduced for individuals with an adjusted net income over £100,000, decreasing by £1 for every £2 earned above this threshold.
+For the 2026/27 tax year, the standard personal allowance remains frozen at £12,570 — unchanged since 2021/22 and confirmed to stay at this level until at least 2027/28.
+It is gradually reduced for individuals with an adjusted net income over £100,000, decreasing by £1 for every £2 earned above this threshold.
+Those earning over £125,140 receive no personal allowance.

 HMRC